o3de/o3de.org/content/docs/user-guide/visualization/animation/animation-editor/using-morph-targets-to-deform-characters.md

    The morph target is updated in the **Morph Target** node in the animation graph and in the **Attributes** pane.
 ![\[Morph target updated in the Morph Target node and Attributes pane.\]](/images/user-guide/actor-animation/animation-graph-attributes-pane-morph-target-set.png)

-1. In the **Anim Graphs** pane, activate the animation graph by double\-clicking the name.
+1. In the **Anim Graphs** pane, activate the animation graph by double-clicking the name.

 1. In the **Parameters** pane, move the slider to play the animation.
 ![\[Move the parameter slider to play the morph target animation.\]](/images/user-guide/actor-animation/morph-target-animation-parameter-slider.gif)